dtodd-wipeos/xlsx-to-itad-odoo/readme.md

 1. Edit `app.py` and modify the constants (all capital letters) at the top to reflect your spreadsheet and Odoo configuration
     * Spreadsheet configuration includes: Filename (relative or absolute), the Sheet to work from, as well as the rows and columns to fetch
     * Odoo configuration includes: Asset Catalog ID and Data Destruction ID.
 These are both the database ids of their respective forms.
 Used to connect the line items to specific records
+    * `SERIALS_TO_IGNORE` specifies a list of serial numbers to not check for duplicates and to always create new records
 6. Enter the virtual environment - `pipenv shell`
 1. Start the application - `./run.sh | tee output.log` - This can take a couple minutes depending on how big the spreadsheet is